strata-mvc/strata/docs/shell_customcommands.md

 ## Example

 The following is an example `bundle` command.
-It goes through all the themes installed on the current project and executes installation scripts of known libraries.
+It goes through all the themes installed on the current project and executes installation scripts of known frontend libraries.

 Looking at this class should give you a good understanding of what is possible with custom commands.